MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started.md

 ![Starring the repo for SK to show support](/semantic-kernel/media/pleasestarrepo.png)

 ## Step 2: Clone the repo locally

-> [!IMPORTANT]
-> Make sure you have fulfilled the [requirements list](/semantic-kernel/getting-started/requirements) to run SK on your machine.

 If you are new to using GitHub and have never cloned a repo to your local machine, please review [this guide](https://docs.github.com/repositories/creating-and-managing-repositories/cloning-a-repository).